lukiwieser/swaparoo/README.md

 - A core idea of this contract is, that the product of the amount of tokens must always stay constant during trades:
   - `amountTokenA * amountTokenB = k`
   - this is called constant product market maker
-  - the natur of this forumlar can emulate supply and demand quite well.
+  - the nature of this format can emulate supply and demand quite well.
 The more token a user wants to buy, the more expensive the tokens get.
 - Trade:
   - `Users` can swap one token for the other one (e.g. swap 2 WETH for 1000 DAI)
   - Swapping costs fees, which are distributed proportional to `Users` that provide liquidity
 - Provide Liquidity:
   - `Users` can provide tokens as liquidity to the contract
   - they get special "liquidity tokens" back in return
+  - the ratio of the amount of tokens provided must equal of the ratio of the tokens already in the pool

 *DualDividendToken*:
 - is a ERC20 token that yields dividends in 2 assets